Russia: EU prolongs economic sanctions by six months

 Council of the European Union

-On 21 December 2015, the Council prolonged EU economic sanctions against Russia until 31 July 2016.
+On 19 December 2016, the Council prolonged the economic sanctions targeting specific sectors of the Russian economy until 31 July 2017.

 Source and additional information: